What Is An Ingrowing Toenail?

 If possible try to trim the nails "straight across" and file the corners.
 Try not to cut the nail so short that you cannot see the nail corner.
 Try to keep the nails smooth and even.
 Other techniques include taping the skin away from the nail edge and/or placing a cotton wool pack beneath the nail edge to gently lift it away from the skin.

 Ingrowing toenails can be painful, become infected and often require professional treatment.
 Sometimes antibiotics are also needed.
-If a nail persistently ingrows, it may require nail surgery.
-This involves removing a part (or all) of the toe nail under local anaesthetic.
+If a nail persistently ingrows, it may require referral for nail surgery.

 How Can I Prevent It Recurring?